anastassiavybornova/bike-node-planner/docs/step02_prepare_data.md

 * All data must be in the same **projected coordinate reference system**.
 * To provide the necessary input data, navigate to the `/bike-node-planner-main/` folder on your local machine.
 (See [previous step](/README.md#step-1-software-installations) for instructions on how to download the folder from GitHub.)
 * All data sets described below need to be placed in the corresponding subfolders of `/bike-node-planner-main/data/input/`.
+* Once you run the BikeNodePlanner in QGIS, the first step will automatically make sure that the data sets you provided follow all the specifications (see [Step 04](/docs/step04_run_evaluation.md) for details).

 ## Study area polygon